tkrisnanda/Tomography_QRP/README.md

-This GitHub repository contains codes and data used in our article 'Experimental demonstration of enhanced quantum tomography via quantum reservoir processing'
+This GitHub repository contains codes and data used in our article 'Experimental demonstration of enhanced quantum tomography via quantum reservoir processing'.
 Available online: https://arxiv.org/abs/2412.11015

 Here are the step-by-step explanations for use